Explosion-Scratch/whisper-mac/docs/PROMISE_MANAGER.md

 # PromiseManager Documentation

-The `PromiseManager` is a singleton class that provides a centralized way to coordinate asynchronous operations across the WhisperMac application.
+The `PromiseManager` is a singleton class that provides a centralized way to coordinate asynchronous operations across the application.
 It allows modules to wait for specific events or operations to complete before proceeding.

 ## Overview